amitkumarpatra2003/texttovoice/README.md

 <br>
 Here i use HTML , CSS , JAVASCRIPT CODE & some PNG to create it .
 <br>
-The text on the webpage will be converted into speech by clicking the button "<listen>" .
+The text on the webpage will be converted into speech by clicking the button "listen" .
 <br>
 Use it . it is intresting...👍